| Title: | A Collection of Robust Statistical Methods |

 currently ignored. |

 The larger the smoothing factor, the stronger the smoothing.
-Often the choice fr = 1
+Often the choice fr = 1 gives good results; the general strategy is

 to find the smallest constant so that the plot looks reasonably smooth.